ECCCM Hunger Prevention Programs

 ECCCM works tirelessly to alleviate food insecurity and hunger issues in our community.
-Well aware that 20% of Catawba County families experience food insecurity, due to a number of economically driven events, ECCCM hunger programs are tailored to meet hunger needs through several programs.
+18% of Catawba County families experience food insecurity, ECCCM hunger programs are tailored to meet hunger needs through several programs.
+All hunger programs renew on a six-month cycle.

 - The Hunger Prevention Program: provides essential commodities with quantities dependent on family size.
 Basic staples that include vegetables, starches, proteins, meats, dairy, bread, and produce, are distributed to qualifying applicants on a monthly basis.